"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

-If there's anything I absolutely *despise* more than acne and breakouts, it's the dark spots they leave behind on my face and body.
-And if you're also someone who deals with hyperpigmentation—whether it's from skin inflammation, the sun, or hormones—then you probably know just how frustrating skin discoloration can be to cover up and/or treat.
+If there's anything more annoying than acne and breakouts, it's the stubborn dark spots they leave behind on my face and body.
+And if you're also someone who deals with hyperpigmentation—whether it's from skin inflammation, cystic acne, the sun, or hormones—then you probably know just how common—and frustrating—skin discoloration can be to cover up and/or treat.
 So to help you out (and let's be honest, to help myself out), I turned to the experts for the best advice on how to get rid of dark spots on your skin, based on every type and cause.
 Keep reading for everything you really, truly need to know.

 What causes dark spots on skin?

-Dark spots seem to be pretty self-explanatory—they're spots that are darker than the rest of your skin—but the causes and treatments can be different.
+Dark spots seem to be pretty self-explanatory—they're spots and patches that are darker than the rest of your skin—but the causes and treatments can be different.
 For example, that pimple that left behind a dark acne scar (aka post-inflammatory hyperpigmentation) is a common cause for dark spots, but injuries, hormones, and sun exposure can also leave your skin with discoloration that may or may not go away on its own.

-Dr. Pierre explains that post-inflammatory hyperpigmentation from acne, injuries, bug bites, or scratches can fade naturally in a few weeks or months, but things like sun damage or melasma (hyperpigmentation caused by hormones and sun exposure) will need topical or laser intervention, if you're trying to get rid of them.
+Dr. Pierre explains that post-inflammatory hyperpigmentation from acne, injuries, bug bites, or scratches can fade naturally in a few weeks or months, but things like sun damage or melasma (hyperpigmentation caused by sun exposure and/or hormones) will need topical or laser intervention, if you're trying to get rid of them.
 Which, speaking of...

 How do you get rid of dark spots fast?